 1. Lu Pulu

-A semi-common dish you’ll find on restaurant menus in Tonga, Lu Pulu combines coconut milk, onions, tomatoes and canned corned beef (Tongans love their corned beef, which is usually imported from New Zealand).
-These ingredients are then wrapped in taro leaves then into aluminium foil (or banana leaves if done traditionally) and baked in an oven or umu (traditional iunderground oven) for two hours.
+A semi-common dish you’ll find on restaurant menus in Tonga, lu pulu combines coconut milk, onions, tomatoes and canned corned beef (Tongans love their corned beef, which is usually imported from New Zealand).
+These ingredients are then wrapped in taro leaves then into aluminium foil (or banana leaves if done traditionally) and baked in an oven or umu (traditional underground oven) for two hours.
 The dish is eaten hot and typically served with a side of yams, rice or something else.